 Email Accounts, Canvas Accounts, Henry Student Web Portal

 All students will be assigned and are required to use a ULS email account.
 Once your Commitment Letter is received please complete the Student Email Application .
 Important information from faculty and administrative offices is sent to this address, and you are responsible for all communications sent to your email address.
 Your email and password will also give you access to the Henry system (student account information) and to the Moodle course management system.

 Note that your professor determines when to open the Moodle site for any individual course.
 You will receive an email notification when a course site is open in Moodle – you do not need to check with the help desk if you do not see a course you are enrolled in on your Moodle list.
 Also, drop/add changes take several days after you have submitted a drop/add to the Registrar before they are reflected in Moodle.

 Please contact the Help Desk – ITHelp@ULS.edu – if you need assistance accessing your email account, Canvas (course/class information), or the Henry system.

-Student Handbook: The Student Handbook is available on this website.
+Student Handbook: The Student Handbook is available here.
 Please take time to read the Handbook, especially all policy statements, as you are responsible for abiding by seminary policy.

 Other Ways You Can Prepare for Seminary